 Now you are curious what ideas I have given away like “precious pennies”.
 In 2014, I adopted my calico cat, Suri from Nine Lives Foundation (see HERE) in Redwood City, California.
 I had walked in and never could have imagined that many sad little homeless cats in one place.
 After I picked Suri (she was called Glitter at the time) and put her on the lap of one of the volunteers, I got to talking about shelters and animal homelessness.
 One of the alarming facts at the time was that California was still allowing euthanization.
 After I heard that a progressive state like California still practiced euthanization, I told those two volunteers my “million-dollar” idea of creating Cat Cafes (See HERE).
 I spent two hours there and asked for refreshments at least 5 times so having food and cats in one place just made perfect sense to me.
 There is no law that a non-profit needs to regulate food and non-farm animals in a place.
 Hence, the “legal idea” was born.
 I finished the conversation with some pep talk, filled the necessary paperwork for Suri and adopted my first cat in 19 years!
 So it was all around a win-win situation.

-Other ideas that are spur-of-the-moment is the theme of the Starbucks Holiday 2018 hot cups (see HERE).
+Other ideas that are spur-of-the-moment is the theme of the Starbucks Holiday 2018 hot cups (see HERE) & the introduction of Starbucks Decaff Lattes.
 I planned everything from what the theme is going to be called (“celebrating the spirit of yesteryear with a modern twist”) and how we are going to market it.
 How did it happen?
 I was in Palo Alto on a lunch date, when I ran into one of the executives of Starbucks whom I met many years ago.
+Starbucks & I share a deep past starting from Pakistan also.
+The both of us claim fully the responsibility of creating “the corporate culture”.
 I started talking about how it would be cool if Starbucks created this year’s hot cups with a “flames of a winter’s fireplace” theme because then it will remind people of holiday warmth & their coffee will taste extra cozy because it is in a Starbucks cup with “flames of a winter’s fireplace” design.
 He got so excited, he asked me, “How many designs can you come up with?”.
 I said one, but the rest will be designed by people I choose.
 I picked Jack Dorsey, Kevin Systrom & Jeff Bezos as the rest of the hot cup designers (see HERE).
 He recommended “Kristy” and I said she sounds wonderful and that was it.
 We parted ways.

 The very first business idea I gave away was in the 1980s.
 A family friend who was obsessed with the Mughal era came to meet me because she heard we shared a similar interest in their history.
 I told her I was 4 so all I could tell her was that I wanted my wedding dress to be like a Mughal princess’s dress and that I will tell her what I know through describing that.
 So we designed my wedding dress based on my research of Mughal fashion.
 A couple of decades later she found me shopping in Karachi and asked if I can tell her those details again because she had never heard someone describe their wedding dress that way since then.
 I looked her in the eye and asked her what she has done since that first meeting in the 1980s.
 She told me she had gone to fashion design school and had some experience in designing wedding clothes for her family.
 I was so happy to hear that and congratulated her on her hard work.
 And since I was working on my “big ideas” (see above, please), I knew I couldn’t dedicate much time to this project nor felt comfortable calling it a joint venture because of that.
 In that 20 – 25 minute conversation, I gave her home business a name, a unique business plan, and the idea that started it all – Pakistan’s first bridal couture.
 She did the rest on her own through wits, grits, and with the help of an online presence.
 Thanks to all her customers and fans who have “inadvertently” marketed her designs online and probably in person.
 I am sure your love provides jobs to many workers, plus you look cute.
 I have been back to Karachi numerous times since then to tweak ideas on her customer service, fairly incorporate Pakistan’s labor laws, copyright laws, and fair pay laws (especially since she works in bridal wear) to make the business sustainable.
 Today, Bunto Kazmi’s bridals cost thousands of dollars and are available to only with discerning eyes, big hearts, and a big wallet.